• Skip to primary navigation

 7. When ready to cook preheat the oven to 180°C (350°F).

 8. Line a baking tray with foil or baking paper and place a cake rack onto the tray.
-Baking the chicken elevated on the cake rack, will stop the bottom of the chicken from going soggy when baked.
+Baking the chicken elevated on the cake rack will stop the bottom of the chicken from going soggy when baked.

 10. Remove the chicken from the pan and place it on the cake rack on the prepared tray.
 Cook the remaining chicken.

-11. Evenly spread about 2 -3 tablespoons of Napoli sauce onto each of the cooked crumbed chicken pieces.
+11. Place 2 -3 tablespoons of Napoli sauce onto each of the cooked crumbed chicken pieces.
+Layer on some slices of mozzarella cheese.

-• Napoli Sauce Pizza Topping - Use this as a pizza topping but do make sure that the sauce is thick and paste-like and not watery.
+Use this as a pizza topping but do make sure that the sauce is thick and paste-like and not watery.

 Stir the sauce often as it becomes thicker.
 Allow the sauce to cool completely before using.